jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 (6) The validity of any Order in Council made under this section is not affected by reason only of the repeal of an Act of Parliament validating and confirming it.

 ### 66 Obligation to make deductions: general rule
-The employer must make deductions of contributions from each payment of the employee's gross salary or wages of an amount equal to the contribution rate, unless section 66A applies.
+The employer must make deductions of contributions from each payment of the employee’s gross salary or wages of an amount equal to the contribution rate, unless section 66A applies.

 ### 66A Obligation to make deductions: transitional rule
-(1) This section applies to a payment of the employee's gross salary or wages that is for a pay period in the period starting on 1 April 2008 and finishing on 31 March 2012 if—
+(1) This section applies to a payment of the employee’s gross salary or wages that is for a pay period in the period starting on 1 April 2008 and finishing on 31 March 2012 if—
   (a) the employer and the employee agree that they will use the transitional rates in Schedule 4; and (b) the employer contribution for the payment of salary or wages is equal to or greater than the relevant transitional rate for the employer, given in Schedule 4; and
   (c) the employer contribution vests in the employee, as provided by the trust deed of the KiwiSaver scheme, immediately after it is made.